 So, be sure to bring wireless access for your computers!

 Also, bring extras like mouse pads and powerstrips if you can- someone always forgets something at a LAN event like this. :)

 For board game designers, if you have some prototyping materials you don't mind sharing, please bring those as well!

 == Schedule ==

-~6-7pm Dinner - Sponsored by Utah Geek Events
+~6-7pm Dinner - Sandwiches thanks to Utah Geek Events!

 7-8pm Opening ceremonies, keynote, warmup, theme announcement, idea pitches, group forming

 8-9pm Get to know your team and bounce rooms to try a new team if you like before team lockdown

 9pm Team Lockdown - teams less than 5 cannot refuse anyone, everyone should have a team and should know them and have had a chance to at least start on a prototype